 Did you know that at UAL, Black, Asian & Minority Ethnic (BAME) students are 21% less likely to graduate with a 1st or 2:1 in comparison to their white coursemates?

-This year, while we continue to tackle the attainment gap, we will be focusing on liberating the curriculum; auditing the reading lists and course content to ensure that more women and BAME artists, theorists, and lecturers are included.
+We will continue to tackle the attainment gap, focusing on liberating the curriculum; auditing the reading lists and course content to ensure that more women and BAME artists, theorists, and lecturers are included.